New Body: Creation during Yandhi

+Jesus Is King rework and scrapped releases

 During listening parties for Jesus Is King in September 2019, West previewed a reworked version of "New Body".
 In October 2019, Minaj stated that she was rerecording her verse to fit the religious theme of Jesus Is King, but that she and West were having disagreements.
 Minaj explained that West wanted to rework the track as a gospel song, adding "I done wrote three different verses chile, and I don’t know.
 We ain’t seeing eye to eye on it.
 I don’t know, but of course, I love and respect Kanye, and Kim, we’ll see what happens with that".
 "New Body" was previewed at a Jesus Is King listening party at The Forum in Los Angeles two days before the album's release date, but was removed from the final track listing for the album revealed the next day.
 The track was ultimately scrapped from the album due to the creative differences between Minaj and West.

 In June 2020, Nicki Minaj stated that she would contact West about potentially releasing the song after it became viral on TikTok.
 Later that month, she urged fans to spam Kardashian for the song's release.

-On Ty Dolla Sign's third studio album, Featuring Ty Dolla Sign (released October 23, 2020), on the track "Status", one of Ty Dolla Sign's verses covers how he tried to get West to release the song, and West replied that the song was "generic shit" that Ty Dolla Sign's voice was too good for.
+Ty Dolla Sign referenced the track on his song "Status", from his October 23, 2020, album Featuring Ty Dolla Sign.
+One of his verses covers how he once tried to get West to release the song, to which West replied that the song was "generic shit" and that Ty Dolla Sign's voice was "too good" for it.